ALA 370: Mindfulness and Peace Global Leadership

 May 6-27, 2025

-The learning and living community setting at JCMU offers unique opportunities to learn an array of contemplative, creative arts of Japan.
+The learning and living community setting at JCMU offered unique opportunities to learn an array of contemplative, creative arts of Japan.
 It is an ideal academic setting for students to learn culturally embedded mindfulness practices to cultivate a deeper awareness of the interconnected nature of our lives.
-Students will take inspiration from East Asian Buddhist contemplative practices and three notions of Japanese aesthetics (Mono no aware, Wabi-sabi, and Ma), providing a strong foundational understanding of mindfulness from a cultural and Humanities perspective.
+Students took inspiration from East Asian Buddhist contemplative practices and three notions of Japanese aesthetics (Mono no aware, Wabi-sabi, and Ma), providing a strong foundational understanding of mindfulness from a cultural and Humanities perspective.

-Students will gain insight about current research on mindful leadership while learning several mindfulness practices with a specific goal of cultivating interconnectedness at three levels: intrasectional (deeper connection to one’s emotions, thoughts, and feelings), intersectional (deeper connection to others who embody different social identities) and ecological level (deeper connection to nature).
-Building on these foundational practices, students will learn about engaged mindful leadership, exploring how mindfulness practices can enable them to be more authentic, open, and engaged mindful leaders who can lead with compassion, generosity, and cultural humility, promoting peace and harmony in their communities.
+Students gained insight about current research on mindful leadership while learning several mindfulness practices with a specific goal of cultivating interconnectedness at three levels: intrasectional (deeper connection to one’s emotions, thoughts, and feelings), intersectional (deeper connection to others who embody different social identities) and ecological level (deeper connection to nature).
+Building on these foundational practices, students learned about engaged mindful leadership, exploring how mindfulness practices can enable them to be more authentic, open, and engaged mindful leaders who lead with compassion, generosity, and cultural humility, promoting peace and harmony in their communities.

 • Felix Lahann